lenfree/elixir-sydney-journey-preso/content/_index.md

 # Things I dislike

 - roles are hard to find
-- a bit of a challege to get real world experience
+- a bit of a challege to get a real world experience

 ---